 The author was inspired to write this endearing novel from her life experience.
-The actionist was placed in the mid-19th century in New England, where four sisters showed their love and devotion while overcoming the hardships brought along with the Civil War.
+The Actionist was placed in the mid-19th century in New England, where four sisters showed their love and devotion while overcoming the hardships of the Civil War.
 It was the best classic book that achieved the most readable tag at this time.
 The central focal point of the story is the mother’s family, specifically the four sisters.

 Generations of readers have explored, along with this novel, the timeless themes of love, death, and conflict between personal ambition and family responsibilities.
-Alcott had an irrefutable knack for pointing out societal problems regarding how women fit in and that they too can contribute to the betterment of everyone.
-So Little Woman is one of those books surrounded by a lot of hype.
-As you read the story, you realize many grey areas between story as you unravel the characters.
+Alcott had an irrefutable knack for pointing out societal problems regarding how women fit in and that they, too, can contribute to the betterment of everyone.
+So Little Woman is one of those books surrounded by much hype.
+As you read the story, you realize many grey areas between the story as you unravel the characters.